Naturally Dyed Easter Eggs

 I remember as a child how much fun it was to color eggs….mind you, I didn’t like to eat the boiled eggs back then!

-Last Easter, I came across a video on how to make naturally dyed Easter eggs using flowers and leaves to give that extra creative edge!
+A few years ago, I came across a video on how to make naturally dyed Easter eggs using flowers and leaves to give that extra creative edge!
 Mom was visiting so we took an afternoon to make them…and make some memories!
-They turned out great… had some laughs along the way…and breakfast for a few days…triple win!
+They turned out great… had many laughs along the way…and breakfast for a few days…triple win!

 …ah Victoria in Spring! … not a bad collection…now to chose which ones to use!